Australian Shepherd Husky History/Origin

 Look for dog foods that prioritize meat or meat meals as primary ingredients to provide the necessary protein for muscle development.

 Additionally, a balanced diet including carbohydrates, fats, vitamins, and minerals is essential to meet their nutritional needs.
-Consider supplementing their diet with omega-3 fatty acids, found in sources like fish oil, to promote healthy skin and coat.
+Consider supplementing their diet with omega–3 fatty acids, found in sources like fish oil and shrimp, to promote healthy skin and coat.

 Portion control is vital for preventing obesity in Australian Shepherd Huskies.
 Monitor their food intake carefully and consult your vet for appropriate feeding guidelines based on age, weight, and activity level.